mendix/docs/content/howto/general/show-project-directory.md

 By default, the directory is located in the **MyDocuments** section.

-## 3 Most Used Locations in the Project Directory
+## 3 Most Used Folders in the Project Directory

 When developing an application, the following directories in the project directory are useful for amending the style of the application as well as adding custom widgets and Java actions: